 Thousands of great men, intellectual giants, national and international personalities, and scholars must accept your history and its teachings as true.

 Nibley makes a classic “appeal to authority” or “appeal to popularity” fallacy here, and even if it wasn’t fallacious, the authority cited is a poor one.
 For each “intellectual giant” that affirms the truthfulness of the Book of Mormon, ninety-nine “giants” are standing by, waiting to call them delusional.

 Tens of thousands of salespersons must give eighteen months or more of their lives, paying their own expenses and bearing witness of the truths of this book.

 I was once a missionary for the Mormon church.
 People tend to stick with the religion and belief systems they are raised with.
 This is a phenomenon that can be observed across the world, and it does little to set the Book of Mormon apart as a divine text.
-I will admit that the Mormon church has somewhat uniquely been able to get it’s members to donate a significant amount of time and money, in many cases much moreso than other religions.
-I think that has to do with the kind of culture the church has evolved into however, and has little to say about truthfulness.
+I will admit that the Mormon church has somewhat uniquely been able to get its members to donate a significant amount of time and money, in many cases much more than other religions.
+I think that has to do with the kind of culture the church has evolved into, however, and has little to say about truthfulness.
 We have many examples of people taking much more extreme measures in the name of faith, especially if we look back throughout history.